Barbossa: Why thank ye, Jack.This is where a human character and an animal companion share a name for some reason. This can work one of two ways:

 - Amadeus, Sieglinde's Battle Butler dragon in Dragonaut: The Resonance is named after her late dog from when she was a kid.

 - In The Daichis Earth Defence Family, younger child Dai learns that he was named for a dog his mother had as a child.
 To hammer it further, the kanji for Dai's name can be made into the kanji for "dog" with just one more stroke.

 - In the Black Butler manga, Sebastian was named after Ciel's dog.
-Though he didn't show it, he was quite displeased at this (he doesn't like dogs).
+Though he didn't show it, Sebastian was quite displeased at this, as he doesn't like dogs.

 - The main character of Kimi Wa Petto first decides to keep Takeshi as a 'pet' because he reminds her of her old dog — so, in reference to said dog, she calls him "Momo".
 Even on their wedding day...

 - In The Familiar of Zero a tragic version is a girl named Charlotte who received a doll named "Tabitha" shortly before her mother was poisoned.
 Her now-insane mother believes the doll to be her daughter, so Charlotte took to calling herself Tabitha.

 - In Michiko & Hatchin, the title characters' search for Hiroshi takes them to Elis Michaela, a woman he dated after he faked his death.
 He told Elis that he had no name, so she called him "Rock" after a dog she once had.
 His response was a playful "Woof, woof."